John Randolph of Roanoke: Education

 First studying under private tutors, Randolph attended Walker Maury's private school.
 After one of his brothers was disciplined, the Randolph brothers beat Maury and left the boarding school without completing their studies.
 Their stepfather then sent them to College of New Jersey, and Columbia College, New York City.
 The Randolph brothers neglected their studies and spent much time in taverns.
 After failing their courses and running out of money, they returned to Virginia.
 John later studied law in Philadelphia under his cousin Edmund Randolph, but never practiced.
-In 1792, his family's wealth and influence gained him admission to William and Mary College in Williamsburg, Virginia.
+In 1792, his family's wealth and influence gained him admission to the College William and Mary in Williamsburg, Virginia.
 Convinced that his pronunciations of words were the only correct ones, he insulted fellow student Robert B. for allegedly mispronouncing a word.
 Randolph refused to apologize and a duel ensued.
 Randolph soon after left William and Mary, thus ending his formal education.

 Political career

-At the unusually young age of 26, Randolph was elected to the Sixth United States Congress.
+In 1798, at the unusually young age of 26, Randolph was elected to the 6th United States Congress.
 It was said that Randolph's youthful appearance prompted the Speaker of the House, Theodore Sedgwick, to ask Randolph whether he was old enough to be eligible, but that Randolph's reply — "Ask my constituents" — disinclined Sedgwick to pursue the question further.
-Randolph was reelected to the six succeeding U.S Congresses, and served from 1799 to 1813.
+Randolph was re-elected to the six succeeding Congresses, and served from 1799 to 1813.
 Even though he frequently criticized slavery, he devoted much of his congressional career to defending slavery and Virginia's class of wealthy slaveholders.
-While Randolph frequently criticized slavery, he also insisted that abolition would be worse for both enslaved blacks and whites.
+Randolph also insisted that abolition would be worse for both enslaved blacks and whites.
 Indeed, Randolph lionized Virginia's wealthy slaveholding class as the rightful rulers of Virginia and the United States, and had great disdain for democracy and the advocates of more democratic government in Virginia and the Union.

 Federalist William Plumer of New Hampshire wrote in 1803 of his striking presence:

 Mr. Randolph goes to the House booted and spurred, with his whip in hand, in imitation, it is said, of members of the British Parliament.
 He is a very slight man but of the common stature.
 At a little distance, he does not appear older than you are; but, upon a nearer approach, you perceive his wrinkles and grey hairs.
 He is, I believe, about thirty.
 He is a descendant in the right line from the celebrated Indian Princess, Pochahontas.
 The Federalists ridicule and affect to despise him; but a despised foe often proves a dangerous enemy.
 His talents are certainly far above mediocrity.
 As a popular speaker, he is not inferior to any man in the House.
 I admire his ingenuity and address; but I dislike his politics.